New technology and evolving customer needs are shaping the UX careers of tomorrow

 The screen is no longer king

-Increasingly UX is becoming less and less about words and elements on a screen.
+Increasingly, UX is becoming less and less about words and elements on a screen.
 Chatbots, voice, AR, and VR are all opening up the frontiers of interaction for the user.
-New jobs are springing up around these areas (ever met a ‘Bot-wrangler?’)
+New UX careers are springing up around these areas (ever met a ‘Bot-wrangler?’)

-As well as creating specialisms within UX, this is changing the way teams work.
-Communicating an immersive VR experience on an art board is well-nigh impossible, so that way of presenting may well have had its day in the sun.
-We can expect to see new AI-powered tools for UX designers filling the gap, and designers themselves will have to think differently about the UX challenge.
+As well as creating specialisms within the field, this is changing the way teams work.
+Communicating an immersive VR experience on an art board is nigh-on impossible, so that way of presenting may well have had its day in the sun.
+We can expect to see new AI-powered tools for UX designers filling the gap, and designers themselves will have to think differently about the challenge.

 UX Researchers need to know their data

-Design thinking and UX becoming more visible in the C-suite is no bad thing.
+Design Thinking and UX becoming more visible in the C-suite is no bad thing.
 But it does mean that UX and design decisions will have to be robustly validated and defended.
-This is where the UX Researcher can excel – as long as they understand data and statistics.
+This is where the Researcher can excel – as long as they understand data and statistics.